cfengine/documentation/reference/promise-types/access.markdown

 Monitoring objects with names matching any entry in that list will not be reported to the CFEngine Enterprise server.

-This list overrides the list in `monitoring_include`.
+When combined with `monitoring_include`, this list is applied to the selected subset.

 [%CFEngine_promise_attribute()%]